dmlond/arangs2015/docs/2015-05-14/README.md

 ARANGS15
 ========
-Building and composing docker containers
+Building and composing docker images
 ----------------------------------------
 *2015-05-13*

-On the previous day we learnt that docker containers are a more efficient way to package applications and data.
+On the previous day we learnt that docker images are a more efficient way to package applications and data.
 Today we will get a better understanding of how to use this efficiency for our own purposes.
 We will be building our own docker images.
 We will see how Docker allows us to create an almost universally compatible package for each 'application' that is required in our analysis pipeline.
+We will also learn ways that Docker can be used to package our data.

 We hope to accomplish the following learning goals: